ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 --------------------------------------------------------------------

 ``rocminfo`` is an application for reporting information about the HSA system attributes and agents.
-``rocm-smi`` is a tool that acts as a command line interface for manipulating and monitoring the amdgpu kernel.
+``amd-smi`` is a tool that acts as a command line interface for manipulating and monitoring the amdgpu kernel.

-Running ``rocminfo`` and ``rocm-smi`` inside the container will only enumerate the GPUs passed into the docker container.
+Running ``rocminfo`` and ``amd-smi list`` inside the container will only enumerate the GPUs passed into the docker container.
-Running ``rocminfo`` and ``rocm-smi`` on bare metal will enumerate all ROCm-capable GPUs on the machine.
+Running ``rocminfo`` and ``amd-smi list`` on bare metal will enumerate all ROCm-capable GPUs on the machine.

 Docker images in the ROCm ecosystem
 =======================================================

-The `ROCm Docker repository <https://github.com/ROCm/ROCm-docker>`_ hosts images useful for building your own containers, leveraging ROCm.
+The `ROCm Docker repository <https://github.com/ROCm/ROCm-docker>`_ hosts Dockerfiles useful for building your own containers, leveraging ROCm.
 The built images are available on `Docker Hub <https://hub.docker.com/u/rocm>`_.
 In particular: